Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving

-Another possible solution has been developed by the CLEO collaboration~\cite{CLEO:1993vmo}.
-In the CLEO approach, a special class of events with one invisible particle $I$ is considered.
+The CLEO collaboration developed another possible solution~\cite{CLEO:1993vmo}, similar to considerations for the $W^{\pm}$~\cite{PhysRev.140.B721}.
+The CLEO approach considers a particular class of events with one invisible particle $I$.
 Kinematic considerations show that the three-momentum of the $\tau$ lies on a cone around the three-momentum vector of the respective visible system $V$.
-CLEO reconstructs the $\tau$-pair kinematics from constrains given by the decay cones on both sides around the three-momentum of the visible system. $I$ is considered to be mass-less.
-They use the simplifying assumption that the plane defined by the the three-momentum vector of $V$ and of $I$ is equal for both decays of the $\tau$-pair.
+CLEO reconstructs the $\tau$-pair kinematics from constraints given by the decay cones on both sides around the three-momentum of the visible system, assuming a mass-less $I$.
+They use the simplifying assumption that the plane defined by the three-momentum vectors of $V$ and $I$ is equal for both decays of the $\tau$-pair.

-The method we propose avoids this simplification, and is valid for $\tau$-pair events with at least one $\tau$ lepton decaying with one invisible particle $I$.
-We define this event to be of type $\tau_h$ (an hadronic $\tau$-decay)
+Similar to \cite{KUHN1992381}, the proposed method avoids this simplification and is valid for $\tau$-pair events with at least one $\tau$ lepton decaying with one invisible particle $I$.
+We define this event to be of type $\tau_h$ (a hadronic $\tau$-decay)

-with $n_h \geq 1$, $V_h$ being hadrons, and $I_h$ the tau-neutrino $\nut$ Here, we derive the probability distribution of $I$ and calculate the observable of interest, with a set of candidates drawn from the probability distribution of $I$, rather than a single value.
-That means that instead of obtaining a single value per event we get a distribution of values.
+with $n_h \geq 1$, $V_h$ being hadrons, and $I_h$ the tau-neutrino $\nut$.
+Here, we derive the probability distribution of the kinematics of $I$ and calculate the observable of interest, with a set of candidates drawn from the kinematic probability distribution of $I$ rather than a single value.
+That means we get a distribution of values instead of obtaining a single value per event.
 The sum of all distributions for all events accumulates to a new distribution, a limiting distribution.
-The limiting distribution allows to determine the observable of interest without the bias of the missing particles.
+The limiting distribution allows determining the observable of interest without the bias of the missing particles.
 We call this approach Generalised Known Kinematics (GKK).